richardlett/kmer_counter_python_rs/README.md

 ## Dev Usage
 ### K-mer Counting from Fasta
 The numpy arrays returned are not shaped correctly by default.
-Although it's recommended to have a cleaner solution, for now, you can resize them as follows:
+Although I hope to have a cleaner API later, for now, you can resize them as follows:

 ```python
 import kmer_counter